Management & Science University

 Management and Science University (abbreviated as MSU Malaysia or simply MSU) is a private university in Malaysia located in Shah Alam, Selangor.
-The university was founded in 2001 as University College of Technology & Management Malaysia before officially becoming a full fledged university in October 2004 as Management & Science University, when the current university building was inaugurated.
+Founded in 2001 as University College of Technology & Management Malaysia,it became a full fledged university in October 2004 as Management & Science University, when the current university building was inaugurated.

-Management and Science University is a member of the MSU Holdings which comprises MSU College, Management & Science Institute, MSU Kids, MSU Medical Centre, MSU Foundation, Sekolah Bina Insan MSU Foundation, Jakarta Institute of Technology and Health, and Ilmu Ekonomi Penguji High School.
+The university is a member of the MSU Holdings which comprises MSU College, Management & Science Institute, MSU Kids, MSU Medical Centre, MSU Foundation, Sekolah Bina Insan MSU Foundation, Jakarta Institute of Technology and Health, and Ilmu Ekonomi Penguji High School.

 A graduate tracer study by the Ministry of Higher Education Malaysia (MoHE) shows 98.6% of MSU graduates secure employment within six months of their graduation.
 MSU was ranked at 541 to 550 in the 2020 QS World University Rankings and 271 in the 2019 QS Asia University Rankings that makes MSU among top 51% world's best universities and top 1.8% Asia's best universities respectively.
 MSU was also ranked at 301+ in the 2019 Times Higher Education World University Impact Rankings.